RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 ![Add Data Provider](./data-provider-step.png)

 1 - You must specify a type for that new Data Source.
 Roadie provides few different types of data provider configurations:
-  1. The _HTTP_ type lets you connect to an external API to pull in data
+  1. The _HTTP_ type lets you connect to an external API via the Backstage proxy to pull in data
+  2. The _HTTP via Integration_ type les you connect directly to external APIs where there's an integration configured with Roadie.
+For example, you can use the GitHub app to authenticate requests to the GitHub API.
-  2. _Component repository file_ type lets you extract data from a file path in the corresponding repository of a given Component in your Catalog
+  3. _Component repository file_ type lets you extract data from a file path in the corresponding repository of a given Component in your Catalog
-  3. _Component repository directory_ type allows you to extract a list of files from the repository
+  4. _Component repository directory_ type allows you to extract a list of files from the repository

 2 - Set additional configuration options depending on the type of the data provider
   1. For _HTTP_ type